mindspore-lab/mindone/README.md

 pip install -e .
 ```

-We supports state-of-the-art diffusion models for generating images, audio, and video.
+We support state-of-the-art diffusion models for generating images, audio, and video.
 Let's get started using [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium) as an example.

 **Hello MindSpore** from **Stable Diffusion 3**!